kwalczak80/mx-monster/README.md

 - The **Back** button works correctly.
 - A confirmation message is displayed on the screen when the user email is deleted from the database(newsletter unsubscribed)
 - An error message is displayed on the screen if the user is trying to unsubscribe from the newsletter but their email address does not exist in the database(already unsubscribed from the newsletter)
+- The footer is displayed at the bottom of the page.

+### The Contact page

+- Responsiveness
+- The form is clear and intuitive.
+- Form completes its task correctly.
+- The **Submit** button works correctly.
+- A confirmation message is displayed on the screen that the user query has been sent.
+- The current day of the week is correctly highlighted in the business opening hours section
+- The footer is displayed at the bottom of the page and the links are working correctly.

+### The About page

+- Responsiveness

+- The footer is displayed at the bottom of the page.